ShedHelp

 Even if you choose a temporary solution like a window insulating kit to get rid of a draft, you might want to add a layer of protection in the form of v-seals, or foam seals.
 These products are sold in rolls and are relatively inexpensive solutions to help you get rid of drafts.
 They are simple and quick to install.
 Follow the directions on the package.
 Simply peel off the protective strip and press the adhesive side to the window jam (or door frame) where the window sash meets up when closed.
 You can find rolls of this type of insulation from Dennis at Amazon.

 This type of solution has many added benefits.
-A great bi-product of sealing your windows is that you will see fewer bugs get in, especially those tiny ones that can find the slightest gap like Asian Beetles and Drain Flies.
+A great bi-product of sealing your windows is that you will see fewer bugs get in to the shed.
 Sealing your windows can give you a great two-for-one — keeping critters out and reducing your draftiness.
 In fact, eliminating gaps from low windows and doors is one of the main ways we recommend for people wondering how to get rid of centipedes, millipedes, and other small critters.

 Permanent Solutions to Block Drafty Windows